 Rhodoxis Fairy Kisses

 A Rhodoxis with many beautiful light pink flowers.
 Flowering above the leaves.
 Growing well.

 Larger Rhodoxis for a 2l to 3l pot.
 With longer leaves.
 Many large light pink flowers.
-Growing well.
+Growing very well.

 Rhodoxis First White

 Our first Rhodoxis flowering with many smaller white flowers.
 A nice plant, flowering for a longer period.

 Our First seedling with yellow flowers, after 25 years of breeding.
 Growing and flowering like Hypoxis.
 (The chance for such a cross is very very low but if you have some patience it is possible!)